reileyvs/startup/notes.md

 ## Deploying my website
 Using a `deployFiles.sh` -- `./debloyFiles.sh -k <mypemkey> -h <mydomain> -s <service>` Service is defined as the part before domain name

+## React Stuff

+### React Components

+The ` render ` function sends whatever it is as an HTML element.
+` useState ` returns a variable of the current state and a function to change it.
+Yeah, weird stuff